 Approved therapeutics in other Schedules of the SUSMP

 Apart from chemicals approved for therapeutic use in Schedules 4 and 8 of the SUSMP, there are therapeutics included in Schedules 2 and 3 (which are less restrictive).
 While these Schedules do not prohibit their supply for non-therapeutic uses, it is unlikely that they would have industrial uses (for example, paracetamol).
-Instead, it is likely that listing of these chemicals when the Inventory was created (it was originally created as a list of chemicals, not just industrial chemicals, used in Australia) was not as a result of any industrial use.
+Instead, it is likely that listing of these chemicals when the Inventory was created (it was originally created as a list of chemicals, not just industrial chemicals, used in Australia) was not as a result of any known industrial use.
 If you are aware of any industrial use of these chemicals, please let us know.

 Therapeutics not approved for use in Australia

-There are chemicals listed on the chemical inventory with known therapeutic use internationally, but which have never been approved for therapeutic use in Australia.
-The listing of these chemicals on the chemical inventory and their lack of approval for therapeutic use in Australia could suggest they have industrial uses in Australia.
+There are chemicals listed on the Inventory with known therapeutic use internationally, but which have never been approved for therapeutic use in Australia.
+The listing of these chemicals on the Inventory and their lack of approval for therapeutic use in Australia could suggest they have industrial uses in Australia.
 However, this is considered unlikely based on their chemical identification and their known biological activities.
-Alternatively, these chemicals may have had historical uses in biomedical research that led to their introducers proposing them for inclusion on the chemical inventory.
-If you are aware of any current industrial use, please let us know.
+Alternatively, these chemicals may have had historical uses in biomedical research that led to their introducers proposing them for inclusion on the Inventory.
+If you are aware of any current or likely future industrial use, please let us know.

-In Tranche 22, we included chemicals known to have agricultural and/or veterinary use that are not prohibited by scheduling and are listed on the chemical inventory.
+In Tranche 22, we included chemicals known to have agricultural and/or veterinary use that are not prohibited by scheduling and are listed on the Inventory.
 We received feedback that helped us to better characterise some of these chemicals and confirm whether they have an industrial use.
 This information has also been useful to help us decide if we need to do any further assessment of the chemicals for the risks associated with their industrial use.
 We consider such feedback very helpful.